-John Hutchison (Acting-Chair) called the meeting to order at 7:30 p.m.
-In attendance were Commission members Owen Bailey, Tony d’Elia, and Jeff Grotsky, Kees de Mooy (Zoning Administrator) and guests.
+Morgan Ellis (Chair) called the meeting to order at 7:30 p.m.
+In attendance were Commission members Owen Bailey, Tony D’Elia, Jeffery Grotsky, John Hutchison, Jay Silcox, Kees de Mooy (Zoning Administrator), and Lynda Thomas (Town Clerk).

-Mr. Hutchison asked if there were any corrections or revisions to the minutes of the meeting of October 19, 2022.
-Mr. d’Elia moved to approve the minutes as submitted, was seconded by Mr. Grotsky.
+Ms. Ellis asked if there were any corrections or revisions to the minutes of the meeting of December 21, 2022.
+Mr. D’Elia moved to approve the minutes as corrected, was seconded by Mr. Grotsky.
 The motion carried unanimously.

 PARKING RATIFICATION – CHESTER RIVER LANDING

-There being no further business or questions from the audience, Mr. d’Elia moved to adjourn the meeting at 8:57, was seconded by Mr. Bailey and carried unanimously.
+There being no further business or questions from the audience, Mr. D’Elia moved to adjourn the meeting at 9:13 pm, was seconded by Mr. Bailey and carried unanimously.